boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 ## What's In?

 {{?I-D.rwbr-tsvwg-signaling-use-cases}} discusses some use cases where it is beneficial to share policies with the hosts. **Given that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}**, this document specifies a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate these policies to hosts.
-For parity, a DHCP option {{!RFC2132}} is also defined for IPv4.
+For address family parity, a DHCP option {{!RFC2132}} is also defined for IPv4.

 These options are called: Network Rate-Limit Policy (NRLP).